UnitedPlanet/intrexx-cloud-playbooks/cloud-provider/installer/docs/README.md

 1. IxProvisioning VM:
       The provisioning instance is used for running the Ansible playbooks to install the Intrexx cluster on the infrastructure.
 It can be stopped after installation but should not be terminated as it will be used for managing tasks and installing updates on the cluster.
 2. IxServices VM:
-      The service instance runs the SOLR search server, the filesystem server (NFS for Linux, SMB for Windows, if not using AWS EFS) for the portal server instances to access the shared portal folder and provides the portal manager REST interface, which can be accessed from outside the internal virtual private cloud.
+      The service instance runs the SOLR Cloud search server, the filesystem server (NFS for Linux, SMB for Windows, if not using AWS EFS) for the portal server instances to access the shared portal folder and provides the portal manager REST interface, which can be accessed from outside the internal virtual private cloud.
 This instance must be reachable by all portal server instances.
 3. IxAppServer VM:
       The app server instance is the template for the portal server VM image used in the autoscale group.
 At the end of the installation, it will be stopped and can be terminated and removed when the VM image and scale set has been created.
 4. Database server: